protz/dagstuhl-rust-2025/2-Proposal.md

 to extract the semantic information needed to efficiently reason about programs.
 To assist with the widespread transition to safe Rust coding, it is therefore paramount to gather the Rust formal verification community in order to share ideas and implementation efforts, and identify impactful targets for novel analyses and verification tools.
+//PM: The above paragraph could be more convincing.
+I think we have many more problems than just duplication of work and, in particular,
+//we have *scientific* problems to solve.
+In my eyes, existing tools are not nearly ready to verify, e.g., operating systems (as we claim).
+//So I would describe the state of the art as: we have very promising initial results, especially for safe Rust.
+But a lot remains to be done
+//to scale verification to realistic Rust systems, in particular, to fully handle unsafe Rust, interior mutability, asynchronous code, etc.
+//Since *all* tools are facing these challenges, we propose to bring the tool developers together to find common solutions.

 # Description of the seminar topics

-This seminar will focus on the theory and practice of Rust formal analysis.
-Specifically, we will focus on three intertwined problems: first, the theoretical foundation of Rust; second, the theoretical foundation for Rust analyses; and third, the engineering practices and tool ecosystem that implement those analyses.
+This seminar will focus on the theory and practice of Rust formal analysis and verification.
+Specifically, we will focus on three intertwined problems: first, the theoretical foundation of the Rust language; second, techniques for the analysis and verification of Rust programs; and third, the engineering practices and tool ecosystem that implement those techniques.

 For Rust foundations, the situation remains, to this day, that many corners of the language are ill-defined.
 While foundational work (notably, RustBelt) has succeeded in shoring up the theoretical basis of the